jcugnoni-heig/RailTrackModellingToolbox/README.md

 2. Salome-Meca 2019
 3. Python 2.7 with PyQT5, pyperclip and numpy libraries

 To facilitate the use of the toolbox, a custom version of CAELinux 2020 is provided as a ISO image which can be used to install a physical or virtual machine with all software preconfigured.

+Download link to the virtual machine image: Coming soon...

 ## Getting Started